ogmini/Notepad-State-Library/DFIR Review - Is that Windows Notepad Window really empty.md

 ## Behavior

+Timestamp for the _File Tab_ for [Tabstate](#tabstate) files will be set to 0 when the file is saved to disk.
+It will have a valid value when the first change is made to the contents of the file.
+Any successive changes before saving the file will not result in the Timestamp being updated.
+This behavior persists over opening/closing Windows Notepad.
+In short, the Timestamp for the _File Tab_ indicates when changes were started to be made on the file and that they have not yet been saved to disk.

+The timestamps associated with each key in the application hive show us when those [Settings](#settings) were last changed.

 The sequence number is used to tell which *.0.bin or *.1.bin is active as updates alternate between the two.
 The file with the highest sequence number is the active one and are relevant to both _State Files_ and [Windowstate](#windowstate) files.

 The presence of _State Files_ can tell us a bit about the usage pattern of Windows Notepad.
 For a _File Tab_ with no changes, the _State Files_ are only created when Windows Notepad is closed.
 They are subsequently deleted when the _File Tab_ is made active.
 The sequence number for the _State Files_ will never increment and the *.1.bin file will be empty.